1) Baseline data

 ClimateBC is a standalone MS Windows software application (Wang et al. 2016) that extracts and downscales gridded (4 x 4 km) monthly climate data for the reference normal period (1961-1990) from PRISM (Daly et al. 2008) to scale-free point locations.
 It also calculates many (>200) monthly, seasonal and annual climate variables.
 The downscaling is achieved through a combination of bilinear interpolation and dynamic local elevational adjustment.
 ClimateBC also uses the scale-free data as a baseline to downscale historical and future climate variables for individual years and periods between 1901 and 2100.
 A time-series function is available to generate climate variables for multiple locations and multiple years.

 The program can read and output comma-delimitated spreadsheet (CSV) files.
-The new version (v6.00) can also directly read digital elevation model (DEM) raster (ASC) files and output climate variables in raster format for mapping.
+It (since v6.00) can also directly read digital elevation model (DEM) raster (ASC) files and output climate variables in raster format for mapping.
 The spatial resolution of the raster files is up to user’s preference.
+The program (since v7.20) supports command line operations and can be called by other programs, such R or Python.
 The coverage of the program is shown in Figure 1.

 Figure 1.
 The coverage of ClimateBC.